Pan-Canadian-Genome-Library/documentation/README.md

-# documentation
+# Documentation
-Documentation and wiki for PCGL
+Documentation for the PCGL

+This repo also contains the [PCGL wiki](https://github.com/Pan-Canadian-Genome-Library/documentation/wiki).
+You can edit the wiki directly on GitHub, or clone it as a separate git repo.